Maids a heavy metal act from Newcastle in Australia is The Chef, Mitt Jim, Preston Berryman and Missile Dyl.

 *Purchases made through the iTunes link will result in Emerging Indie Bands earning a commission.

-Join Emerging Indie Bands on Twitter for more of the best in alternative rock.
+Join Emerging Indie Bands on Facebook for more alt-indie.